He korero whakarapopoto

 In 1970 the sport became known as netball in New Zealand.
 It was played on outdoor asphalt courts, and was becoming faster and more physical.
 From the early 1990s top-level netball was played on indoor courts.

-The world championships (the Netball World Cup) are held every four years, and are dominated by New Zealand and Australia.
-The national team, the Silver Ferns, have been world champions four times, and were Commonwealth Games gold medallists in 2006 and 2010.
+The world championships (now the Netball World Cup) are held every four years, and have been dominated by New Zealand and Australia.
+The national team, the Silver Ferns, have been world champions five times, and were Commonwealth Games gold medallists in 2006 and 2010.

 - Dame Lois Muir, who was vice-captain of the national team in 1963 and its coach from 1974 to 1989